SobotHub/SobotHub.github.io/_pages/about.md

   - /about.html
 ---

 Hey, I am Ke Wu, an assistant professor in Robotics Department at <a href="https://mbzuai.ac.ae/">MBZUAI</a>.
 My research mainly focuses on design, modeling, optimization and control of shape-shifting robotic systems, such as soft robots, continuum robots, compliant mechanisms and so on.
-Meanwhile, I am more interested in the mathematical essence behind the above mentioned research topics:
+Specifically, I am interested in the mathematical essence behind the above mentioned research topics:

-- Differential and algerbraic equations for modeling robotic systems.
+- Differential and algerbraic equations for modeling shape-shifting robotic systems in complex multi-physics scenarios.

-This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
-An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).
+  - How to derive the model through differential and algerbraic equations?
+  - How to reduce the complexity of the model?
+  - How to solve the model in a more efficient way?
+- Modern optimization strategies for designing and optimizing shape-shifting robotic systems.
+  - How to transform structure design problems into optimiztion problems?
+  - How to maximize the benifits of human intuitives and bio-insipration in this design process?
+- Controller design for manipulating shape-shifting robotic systems.

 A data-driven personal website